 5. Do you pay all your own marketing, rent and other business expenses (without assistance from, or payment to, a corporate headquarters)?

 Intent: One of the advantages of locally-owned, independent businesses is that they’re unique and contribute to our region’s unique character.
 Businesses that are part of national marketing cooperatives and use the same names, signs and ads don’t contribute in the same way to this sense of place.
 However, businesses owners that enjoy a national marketing presence can still join as Affiliate Members and receive all membership benefits except promotion within the Be Local Coupon Book and the rest of our Local First campaigns.

-If you answered yes to all five questions above, Local First welcomes you to join as a Business Member (download an application here).
-Please PRINT, FILL OUT, SIGN and mail or email the form.
+If you answered yes to all five questions above, Local First welcomes you to join as a Business Member.
+Complete the online Business Member application.
 All Business Members are qualified to participate in the Be Local Coupon Book.

 To pay online for your Business membership click here.

 Membership is valid for one year.

 If you answered No to any of the questions, we encourage you to take advantage of our Affiliate Membership.
 Complete the online Affliate Application.